Table 54: Pediculicides and Scabicides

 FDA-approved, for example:

-- Head lice (ivermectin lotion, lindane shampoo, malathion, spinosad)
+- Head lice (ivermectin lotion OTC, malathion, spinosad)

-- Scabies (crotamiton lotion)
+- Scabies (crotamiton lotion, Eurax cream)

-Note: The above lists may not include all FDA-approved and non-FDA approved indications.
+Note: The above lists may not include all FDA-approved and non-FDA-approved indications.

 III.
 Evaluation Criteria for Approval